dave1010/exploring-chatgpt-code-interpreter/README.md

 * It wants to just let you download files in `/mnt/data` but it can link to any file on the system readable by the user.
   This isn't particularly beneficial, as you can just copy a file there anyway.
-* Run sub processes.
+* Run sub processes and shell commands.
 CI really thinks it's not able to do this.
 * Run local servers, like web servers (opening a network socket, binding it to a local address and port, and accepting incoming connections.)
 * Execute uploaded files